-National reforms were developed to combat heavy vehicle driver fatigue.
-The laws are for drivers of fatigue regulated heavy vehicles.
+National laws are now in place to combat heavy vehicle driver fatigue.
+The laws are for drivers of fatigue regulated heavy vehicles which are:

 The fatigue laws cover: